 Some of the key hallmarks of small businesses are their entrepreneurship, their adaptability, and their nimbleness.
-Often times, these important characteristics lead owners and managers to decide that a traditional performance review process doesn’t fit with their small business’ culture.
+Often, these important characteristics lead owners and managers to decide that a traditional performance review process doesn’t fit with their small business’ culture.
 After all, the standard model of performance reviews can seem archaic and more well-suited to regimented large corporations rather than flexible small businesses.

 However, routine performance reviews offer especially significant benefits for small business while still allowing these companies to stay true to their culture and their goals.
 Here are the seven reasons why performance reviews are particularly critical for smaller companies.